 A New Year, a New Parent: Five Life-Changing Resolutions for Parents

-Here are five resolutions that get to the heart of what parents need for 2011:
+Here are five resolutions that get to the heart of what parents need for the new year:

 Americans are now working more hours than any other industrialized country.
 Some parents have little choice in their work hours; others do.
 It’s key to remember that what our children need most from us is not a bigger house or a newer car, but whatever time we can give and a genuine, caring relationship.
 Your child measures your success as a parent not by what you provide, but by your love and commitment to them.